Ackee-Blockchain/trident/Fuzzing.md

 ## Current known limitations
 This section summarizes some known limitations in the current development stage.
 Further development will be focused on resolving these limitations.

-- Only AccountInfo, Signer, Account<T> and Program<T> types are supported.
-- The name of the instruction and context must correspond where the instruction name should be in snake_case and the context struct name in CamelCase).
-    - ex.: `initialize_escrow` for instruction and `InitializeEscrow` for corresponding Context struct.
 - Only fuzzing of one program without CPIs to other custom programs is supported.
 - Remaining accounts in check methods are not supported.